Nityam-Arora/Expense-Tracker-App/README.md

 ## 📱 Overview

-The **Expense Tracker App** assists users in monitoring and managing their daily expenses efficiently.
+The **BACHAT BUDDY** assists users in monitoring and managing their daily expenses efficiently.
 It offers a user-friendly interface with the following features:

 - **Budget Management**: Set and track your budget.
 - **Expense Tracking**: Record and categorize your expenses.